Maura Sullivan is the latest Democrat to enter the contest to replace Congresswoman Carol Shea-Porter.

 Sullivan is a former Marine and an Iraq veteran.
 She served in the Obama Administration as Assistant Secretary in both the Department of Veterans Affairs and the Department of Defense before moving to New Hampshire this summer.

-She says her time in the military and her two Jesuit grandmothers instilled in her the values of public service.
+She says her time in the military and her grandmothers instilled in her the values of public service.

 “The values of selflessness, of honor, courage, and the commitment to something greater than yourself – I don’t think we’re seeing that in Washington today.
 And people deserve better than that.”